Bounteous-Inc/aem-webpack-example/ui.apps/src/main/README.md

 # Webpack folder

-Copy the whole Webpack folder into your project.
+Copy the whole `webpack` folder into your project.
 It contains basic configurations for npm/Yarn, Webpack, Babel and Jest.

 Note that webpack.config.js defines the entry points for Webpack: